What is a 2-Em Dash? (and When to Use It and How to Insert It)

 Copy and paste or insert the distinct character

-• There is a distinct 2-em dash character which can be copied and pasted, but not all fonts support it.
+• There is a distinct 2-em dash character that can be copied and pasted, but not all fonts support it.

 • If you can see it on your browser, copy and paste this 2-em dash: